Skip to content

 04 January 2009 20:50

-Click 'Next' below to read more of our first drive of the new Mitsubishi Colt
+Click 'Add your comment' below to let us know what you think of the new Mitsubishi Colt

 Add your comment